migvidal/ViWiki/README.md

 ### Wikipedia API
 - Some REST APIs, (like this one) are quite messy and poorly documented.
-- Need to add the paremeter `pilicense=any` to stop some images from getting blocked.
+- Need to add the parameter `pilicense=any` to stop some images from getting blocked.

 ## Naming decisions